EmpireDemocratiqueDuPoulpe/Melodie/README.md

 ***[Eng]** You need to download the project and to open it using your IDE.
 This project run on <span>ASP</span>.NET Core 5.0 and the database is hosted locally with MariaDB 10.5.8.
 You can [install this version](https://mariadb.org/download/) or use your own installation and then import the [SQL file](https://github.com/EmpireDemocratiqueDuPoulpe/Melodie/blob/master/Melodie/melodie_db.sql) into it.
 If needed, you can change connection parameters in [appsettings.json](https://github.com/EmpireDemocratiqueDuPoulpe/Melodie/blob/master/Melodie/appsettings.json) file.*

+## Bugs connus / Known bugs
+- **[Suppression de playlist] -** Un bug apparu très tard qui survient lors de la suppression de playlist.
+Si l'utilisateur rentre le mauvais nom de playlist, le nom actuel de la playlist sera mis dans le champ "Name" du formulaire d'ajout de musique.

+***[ENG]***
+- ***[Suppression de playlist] -** This is a weird bug found lately during the development.
+On the playlist deletion, if the user enters the wrong playlist name, the current playlist name will be set as value of the "Name" field used to add a music.*

 ## Comptes par défaut / Default accounts
 Il existe déjà quelques comptes dans la base de données.
 Ils ont tous pour mots de passe **Supinfo123!** :
 ***[Eng]** There are already some default account you can use to log in.
 Their password is **Supinfo123!**:*